ferparra/My-Readwise/pages/An Agile Team in a Waterfall Company – Organizing Around the Product Flow (highlights).md

 	  Postponing Commitment (discussed in An Agile Team In A Waterfall Company – Postponing Commitment) Addressing Values, Principles, And Behaviors (discussed in Values, Principles, And Behaviors
 	- “flow is the amount of work or value delivered per unit of time while speed is how fast work moves through the value chain.”
 	- One simple way to improve throughput is to reduce the amount of time work sits around waiting to be worked on.
 Handoffs classically generate stops and starts.
-Leveraging cross-functional teams with faster feedback loops is a great way to reduce waiting time and improve information flow.
+Leveraging [[cross-functional]] teams with faster [[feedback loops]] is a great way to reduce waiting time and improve [[information flow]].